jonathanhliu21/simplevectors/docs/source/basic_usage.rst

   std::cout << svector::alpha(v3d) << std::endl; // alpha angle
   std::cout << svector::beta(v3d) << std::endl;  // beta angle
   std::cout << svector::gamma(v3d) << std::endl; // gamma angle
+  // NOTE: the angle methods will result in undefined behavior if the magnitude
+  // of the vector is zero.

 You can also access the x, y, and z components using the ``[]`` operator.
 In this case, the 0th index would correspond to the x-value, the 1st index would correspond to the y-value, and the 2nd index would correspond to the z-value.
 This also works on higher-dimensional vectors.
 There is no functional equivalent to this operator.